MiklosPathy/OpenLaptop/README.md

         - Asrock support not too supportive.
 Probably it is a bypass diode anyway.
 FIX.
 TODO.
     - Ordered new main board.
 System is up an running now. ![](State_2022_02_26.png)
     - DONE.
+    - By experience, this CPU sometimes takes 65W or more power.
+So the 35W limit not true at all.
   - Prove working display
     - Needs to remove display disable jumper and put it to display voltage selector.
 3.3V tried.
     - Just realized, the panel needs 650V for the the backlight.
 Inverter needed.
       - Not needed.
 The exact model number of the LCD is LP156WD1-TL-B2.
 It needs ~12V.
 So we are ok.
 Only the swapping of connectors power and ground pins are necessary.
     - Display comes up as CH7513A013.
 Probably this is the on board display controller chip, because independently from the LCD connection it is there as device.
     - 1600x900 option selected in EFI.
 Backlight is on, no image on LCD.
 Windows indetifies it as 1440x900 display.
+      - Connections of the display cable looks fine.
+      - Actually there are no EEDID pins on the mainboard, however the LCD supports it.
+Maybe there is the problem, the LCD tries/needs to negotiate before displaying anything, but can't.
+Let's assume Acrock's engineers knew what they do, so next step unpower EEDID.